 Be nice.
 Or else.

-Joined almost 5 years ago via an invitation from Allan G.
+Joined about 5 years ago via an invitation from Allan G.

 A bit of news on this old topic.
 I've made a little Photoshop extension that imports SVGs as vector layers, so now you don't have to involve Illustrator or Sketch.
 It also means you can import full SVGs consisting of multiple shapes and colors, and edit it directly in Photoshop.